lundsara/react-giphy/readme.md

 ![giphy-fun](https://media.giphy.com/media/26xBKJclSF8d57UWs/giphy.gif)

 ### :sunny: Cheer App!

-Let's build a react giphy app!
+Part deux!

+##### We've built a cool giphy app, now lets make it better!

-First things first: **Find a buddy!**
+**BUT, First things first:**

+#### Retype the quotes app from the lecture notes in the quotes-forms-start app to gain some muscle memory.

 #### Your task is:
-* Go to the Giphy docs [HERE](https://developers.giphy.com/docs/), _read_ them,  create an account abd get your Free API key.

-* Diagram your App:
-  * What components will you have?
-  * Where would state "live"?
+* You're going to add a form to search for gifs.
+    Your form should include 2 input fields:
+    * Type of the gif to search for
-  * Where do you need to pass props?
+    * How many gifs you woould like to see
-  * In which lifecycle  method do you need to make your API call?

 #### 🚀 Completion looks like:

 * You have a colorful diagram of your components.
-* You have an application that renders a button on page load.
+* You have an application that renders a from on page load.
-* When a user clicks the button, a random Gif appears on the screen.
+* When a user enters the data in the search field and clicks the submit button, a list of Gifs appear on the screen.
+* Make it look pretty

 #### Done?
 You are awesome!
-Here is your :cookie:
+Here are two  :cookie: :cookie: